jadeforrest/blog/content/posts/2022-11-08--product-strategy/index.md

 One exercise I like to do if you’re a market leader is to imagine what product you would build if you could take the best people from your company and to go off and create a competing product that would aim to destroy the original company.
 If you do this exercise, and your competition is pretty similar to what you come up with, you might be in trouble.

+How do you know if you've thought enough about this?

+"An extremely simple test of whether you have thought deeply enough about the strategy is to ask if the strategy could be followed by another competitor.
+If the answer is yes than you haven’t gone deep enough to understand your strengths/weaknesses" -- Alex Kroman.

 ### Good strategy includes where you don’t plan to win

 Organizations also tend to want to do everything, so it’s important to make it explicit what you’re not planning to do.